Bearded Dragon with Black Beard – Is it normal?

 When you’re a first-time dragon pet parent, it’s hard to understand all the signs they give that something’s wrong.
 In this case, it’s possible your beardie could be sick if his beard turns black.

-There are many reasons a bearded dragon may use this method to indicate they’re sick.
+There are many common reasons a bearded dragon may use this method to indicate they’re sick.
 One comes from their wild cousins.
 In the wild, it’s thought bearded dragons’ beards may turn black to make them look more intimidating.
 This may work to hide that they’re actually sick.
 It seems to work well for our beardies’ wild cousins.

 Bearded dragons’ beards may also turn black when they’re uncomfortable, which can be a sign of illness.
 When you don’t feel well, you’re not very comfortable.
 It’s the same for your dragon.
 This could be a sign that something’s not right somehow.